 - Software Assets

-The consolidation allows users to analyse spend across multiple platforms in a single view.
-Watch our short video below to learn more.
+The consolidation allows users to analyze spend across multiple platforms in a single view.

 How to Access Consumption Overview

 Users can access Consumption Overview in PyraCloud by choosing the following menu item:

 Users will see the “Consolidated Consumption” by default.
 This report provides consumption cost information gathered from every provider configured in PyraCloud.